Abdul Karim Telgi, convicted in fake stamp paper racket put on ventilator support

 Abdul Karim Telgi, a convict in counterfeit stamp paper scam is on ventilator support in critical condition.
 Telgi, a severe diabetic was taken to the Victoria hospital in Bengaluru last week after he collapsed in the prison.
-More details in this regard are awaited.
+“He is alive, but very critical and has been admitted to Victoria hospital.
+He is in the ICU and on ventilator.
+He is suffering from meningitis,” Telgi’s lawyer M T Nanaiah said.

 Telgi who enjoyed special privileges like an assistant in prison on account of his severe condition is in the trauma ICU of the hospital.
 He has been in the past diagnosed with AIDS and has been under treatment.
+Telgi was arrested in Ajmer in November 2001 and has been suffering from diabetes and hypertension for over 20 years.

 Telgi is serving 30 years of rigorous imprisonment in the multi-crore fake stamp paper racket, along with a massive fine of Rs 202 crore.